 According to Community Survey 2016, approximately 70% of the municipality's population can be categorized as either children or youth (below 35 years old).
 This group is the most vulnerable and is greatly affected by the social ills facing our society today.
 The municipality is experiencing a number of youth-related problems, namely HIV/AIDS; crime; teenage pregnancy; alcohol and substances abuse; unemployment; and the non-completion of schooling.
 Children's Forum and Youth Council have been established to deal with issues that affect young people in the municipality.
-Service delivery programmes are also mainstreamed to benefit the youth at various levels, and the Mayor also consulted with children in May 2022 regarding preparation of 2023 IDP and budget.
-Municipality has started with programme for building of creches for childhood development.
+Service delivery programmes are also mainstreamed to benefit the youth at various levels.
+Municipality has stated with programme for building of creches for childhood development.
 In August 2012 Municipality put in place youth development policy with the purpose to: